Kids love to imitate adults, so it’s not surprising that many children want to help parents cook dinner.

 - Safely use the stove or oven once they are tall enough, starting with foods cooked on low heat

 Remember the importance of cleanliness when teaching children to cook.
 Kids should wash their hands before preparing food, wipe spills, learn to avoid cross contamination and help clean the kitchen after the meal is done.

 Encourage participation, not perfection

-“Part of teaching is accepting less than perfect results,” Lamont said.
+“Part of teaching is accepting less than perfect results,” Clark said.
 “The child is doing his best and wants to learn to do better.”

 Inspire confidence so kids feel encouraged to keep helping in the kitchen.

 Kids may find themselves in harm’s way if they have access to dangerous items.
 Part of kitchen safety includes explaining why kids shouldn’t use certain items without a parent, Clark said.

 Click the targets on the image below for tips to make the kitchen a safe place for children.